achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 * Detective, worked with Hanson
 * Friend to Hap and Leonard
 * Wore a porkpie hat and a K-Mart suit
+* * Who would I cast as Charlie?
+Joey Pants